PandaSekh/Arte-della-Lettura/README.md

 </p>
 <p align="center"><em>Personal Book Review Blog</em></p>

 Arte della Lettura is my personal blog where I review books since 2018.
-I started with Blogger, then moved to Wordpress and now I finally decided to move to a completely self-made solution built with Next.js (React), TailwindCSS and MDX.
+I started with Blogger, then moved to WordPress and now I finally decided to move to a completely self-made solution built with Next.js (React), TailwindCSS and MDX.

 ## Why
-As stated in the introduction, this website was previously hosted on Wordpress.
-While Wordpress is great for many things, I hated not being able to do any customization (I don't know PHP).
+As stated in the introduction, this website was previously hosted on WordPress.
+While WordPress is great for many things, I hated not being able to do any customization (I don't know PHP).
 Also, to have a decent website I have to spend some money, which isn't great for a hobby website with no ads.

 So, I decided to remake my blog from the ground up.